-- The opportunity to continue your education and renew your scholarship at UMKC when you complete your associate's degree (i.e., Associate in Arts - (General), Associate in Arts - Teaching, Associate in Computer Science, Associate in Arts-Engineering, or the Associate in Art - Science (Biology or Chemistry) at Penn Valley.
+- The opportunity to continue your education and renew your scholarship at UMKC when you complete your Associate in Arts degree (General) with an emphasis in Liberal Arts, Education, Computer, Engineering, Science (Biology or Chemistry) at the Metropolitan Community College -Penn Valley.

 - Encouragement to keep working towards your dream.